Marvin & Pella Window Comparison

 Another point in which Marvin’s materials excel over Pella’s is in their fiberglass windows.
 When put side to side, Marvin’s Ultrex fiberglass is superior to Pella’s Duracast fiberglass.

-The higher quality fiberglass used in Marvin’s windows allows for a finish and seal that are cleaner than Pella’s.
-The fiberglass used in Pella’s windows is also noticeably grainy when compared to Marvin’s, and Marvin’s has a far smoother, clean-looking surface.
+The higher quality fiberglass used in Marvin’s windows allows for a cleaner and smoother finished surface, which are more appealing than Pella’s.
+Also as far as looks go, the fiberglass used in Pella’s windows is noticeably grainy when compared to Marvin’s counterpart.
+However, this is only visible from a close distance.

 Marvin’s Standard Packages vs. Pella’s:

 Most of Marvin’s standard packages include options that Pella charges additional money for.
-For example, Marvin meets AAMA 2605 specifications with its Signature Series (wood interior) windows while Pella only offers that as an upgrade.
+For example, Marvin meets AAMA 2605 specifications with its Signature Series windows ,while Pella only offers that as an upgrade.

-However, the highest Pella wood package upgrade only gives you a choice between a maximum of 3 wood species.
+However, the highest Pella wood package upgrade would only give you a choice between a maximum of 3 wood species.

-The number of options, freedom of customization, and colors that are available in Marvin’s standard packages outnumber those of Pella by a magnitude.
+The number of options, freedom of customization, and colors that are available in Marvin’s standard packages outnumber those of Pella by a high amount.

 Low-E and Argon Gas Options